thecrackofdawn/PE-Visualer/README.md

 ## How to use it?
-This tool can not generate format automatically, you have to build the format step by step or import an existing one built by others.
+This tool can not generate format automatically, you have to build the format step by step or import an existing one built by others. right click and you get all the options.

+push the source code later...